HanaOrg/Konbini/CONTRIBUTING.md

 We're glad you want to contribute!
 First step is to fork Konbini.
 [Make your own fork](https://github.com/HanaOrg/Konbini/fork), then create a new branch using a `type/description` name (as defined by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)).
 For example, `feat/cool-new-feature`.

 You'll need to have BunJS installed.
-PNPM is recommended as some workspaces use it, but they work fine with Bun as well (as long as you don't touch dependency versions too much).

 Clone your fork, run `bun install` from the root, then start working code!
 Once done, make sure to run the precommit (`bun run precommit`) script before committing.
 Commit names don't really matter as your contribution will be squashed before merging.